-With 13 multi-platinum albums and 61 No. 1 hits, George Strait earned his title of "King George."
+With 13 multi-platinum albums and over 60 No. 1 hits, George Strait earned his title of "King George."
 As one of the best-selling artists of all time, the mild-mannered, country-to-the-core legend has made genuinely timeless music.

 George Strait's career is what songwriter dreams are made of.
 Because the country star knew the perfect way to translate some of the best lyrics in country music.
 His smooth, comforting voice gave life to hundreds of songs and helped define the careers of dozens and dozens of writers (among them, the legendary Dean Dillon).

 So, naturally, ranking the top 15 George Strait songs is a total piece of cake.
 No way we'll leave off anybody's favorite song on this list.
-You know, tunes like "Baby's Gotten Good at Goodbye," "Marina Del Rey," "Ace in the Hole" "The Cowboy Rides Away" and "Fool Hearted Memory."
+You know, tunes like "Baby's Gotten Good at Goodbye," "Marina Del Rey," "Ace in the Hole" "The Cowboy Rides Away," "It Ain't Cool To Be Crazy About You," and "Fool Hearted Memory."
 And this list doesn't even include his Christmas songs.
 But hey, everybody's a critic!

-Though he's no longer touring after his huge, epic 2014 farewell show at AT&T Stadium, you can still catch the King in Las Vegas on the off occasion.
-And he's still releasing new albums.
+The King of Country is thankfully still releasing new albums.
 His 2015 LP, Cold Beer Conversation, proves he'll never quit making honest traditional country music.

 15. "I Got A Car"

-One of his more recent tunes, George Strait's "I Got A Car" proved that, even at the height of bro-country (2013), the King could release a timeless love story and take it to the top.
+One of his more recent tunes, George Strait's "I Got A Car" proved that, even at the height of bro-country (2013), the King could release a timeless love story, make it something special, and take it to the top.

 14. "I Saw God Today"

 One of Strait's most touching tunes about non-romantic love, "I Saw God Today" means so much to many people.
-In particular, the song reminds us that, even in the difficult times, you can find beauty and love in the world.
+In particular, the song reminds us that from the best day to the most difficult, you can find beauty and love in the world.